LedgerHQ/wallet-api/packages/client/docs/reference/modules.md

 ▸ **deserializeAccount**(`rawAccount`): [`Account`](modules.md#account)

-Deserialize a [RawAccount](modules.md#rawaccount) object after is has been received over JSON-RPC protocol from the Ledger Live platfrom
+Deserialize a [RawAccount](modules.md#rawaccount) object after it has been received over JSON-RPC protocol from the Ledger Live platform

 #### Parameters